open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ## Next steps

-After you've setup manual instrumentation, you may want to use [instrumentation libraries](../libraries/).
+After you've set up manual instrumentation, you may want to use [instrumentation libraries](../libraries/).
 As the name suggests, they will instrument relevant libraries you're using and generate spans (activities) for things like inbound and outbound HTTP requests and more.